Is RV living cheaper than a stick house?

 - Boondockers Welcome: This subscription service has a listing of host profiles and a listing of boondocker profiles.
-For the cost of a subscription, you can book an overnight spot at one of the thousands of Boondockers Welcome hosts, wherever you may be.
+You can book an overnight spot at one of the thousands of Boondockers Welcome hosts, wherever you may be.

 - National Forest Dispersed Camping: Check with USFS to learn more about free camping on National Forest Land.

-4. Learn how to perform basic RV and tow vehicle maintenance
+4. Do your basic RV and tow vehicle maintenance

-If you are handy and can do a pretty great job on maintenance tasks yourself, then you’ll be even further ahead financially.
-Keeping up with general maintenance tasks like changing the oil, rotating tires on tow vehicles, or maintaining your slideouts, will save you a lot of money in repair bills down the road.
+Are you handy?
+Can you do a pretty great job on maintenance tasks?
+If yes, then you’ll be even further ahead financially.
+Keep up with general maintenance tasks like changing the oil, rotating tires on tow vehicles, or maintaining your slideouts.
+You will save a lot of money in repair bills down the road.

-Maintain My RV is an amazing RV maintenance resource that will fill you in on what you need to do to keep your RV on the road.
+RV LIFE Maintenance is an amazing RV maintenance resource that will fill you in on what you need to do to keep your RV on the road.
 Not only can you keep all your maintenance records and documents in one place, but you’ll receive timely reminders via email when maintenance is due and potentially avoid a costly repair or serious accident.